Data Visualization

 • specification of an object that renders into visualization

-• long-formatted data or nested data
+• long-formatted data

-• Number of visual dimensions should correspond to data dimensions
+• number of visual dimensions should correspond to data dimensions

 Interactive Elements